How to Use Pinterest to get More Traffic to Your Blog

 - After publishing a post, I will upload a pin the same day and pin that to my own 2 boards for my blog.

 - Then I will repin it to one of my related boards and to group boards.
 I never repin the same pin twice in one day.

 - If I repin one of my pins to my DIY board, I will not repin it to a group board on the same day.
-I spread them out.

 Is There a Perfect Pin Strategy?

-One of the developers at Pinterest said different things work for different people on Pinterest.
-The algorithm is the same but maybe for someone their pins are so amazing that people feel they have to click on that.
-Maybe someone’s strategy is just pinning popular recipes.
 There are different ways to be successful on Pinterest which is why you will hear a wide variety of tips and advice from bloggers.
 Be true to yourself, test things out, and see what works for you.
 The same advice doesn’t work for everyone, so don’t be afraid to experiment.

 How Do I Write Great Headlines for my Pins?

-The first keywords are the most searched ones and the last ones are keywords that people search for less.
-Those popular keywords should be used in your description, in your title, and on your pin.
+These popular keywords should be used in your description, in your title, and on your pin.

 For the example below, Baby Boy Nurseries Themes are the most popular search term, followed by Baby Boy Woodland Nursery etc.

 Using this little trick can also help you come up with popular blog post ideas!